danishartema/nwsfrontandbacke/replit.md

 ## Overview

-The Geo-Political News Mapper is an educational platform designed to help students understand global affairs through AI-powered news analysis.
+The Geo-Political News Mapper is an educational platform designed to help students understand global affairs through AI-powered news analysis and automated study guide generation.
 The application combines comprehensive geopolitical news data with intelligent categorization, sentiment analysis, and educational insights.
-Students can explore world events through a streamlined news grid interface, filter events by category and timeline, and access AI-generated summaries with detailed educational context for each news event.
+Students can explore world events through a streamlined news grid interface, filter events by category and timeline, and access AI-generated study guides specifically tailored for CSS, ISSB, SAT, and general current affairs learning.
+Each study guide includes summaries, keywords, key figures, discussion questions, quiz questions, vocabulary definitions, and subject linkages.
 The platform focuses on learning outcomes and analytical insights rather than geographical visualization.

 ## User Preferences